PRACTICE AREA

 This argument has failed in court.

-Sex and gender discrimination is illegal in all 50 states under Title VII of the Civil Rights Act of 1964.
+Sex and gender discrimination are illegal in all 50 states under Title VII of the Civil Rights Act of 1964.

 Title VII makes it illegal for your employer to discriminate against you on the basis of your sex or gender identity.
 The definition of “sex” under Title VII includes pregnancy, childbirth, and related conditions.
 Title VII also makes sexual harassment illegal.